 Then, how about screen size for a handheld scanner?
 Get the biggest, brightest and easiest display to read that is icon based for easy changes.
 If you're clumsy, look at rugged scanners with rubber bumpers to absorb the shock of being dropped.

 Finally, the price for these sophisticated devices is right on par with professional-level scanners that are available for under $100.
 That's barely an hour's labor for a qualified mechanic, making it a win-win purchase.

-How we test OBD2 scanners
+How we test OBD-II scanners

 Next, I measured the cord's length on the handheld scanners and the wireless range on the others.
 With the car running, I monitored the engine and other vital systems, and then disconnected the engine's oil temperature sensor.

 - Powertrain (P)